enguerr/recover-vmdk-from-lockbit3.0/README.md

 # recover-vmdk-from-lockbit3.0
-Recover VMDK partts from lockbit 3.0 you are victtim of lockbit 3.0 aka Lockbit BLACK and your VSPHERE DATASTORE are crypted with .lockbit extension.
+Recovering VMDK parts from lockbit 3.0
+You are a victim of lockbit 3.0, also known as Lockbit BLACK, and your VSPHERE DATASTORE is encrypted with the .lockbit extension.
-Here is a little script to recover data from inside of your VMDK.
+Here is a small script to recover data from inside your VMDK.

- Please star my repository to let it known by the people.
+Please star my repository to make it known to people.

 # how to use it
- you need to dd the beginning of clean vmdk of the same type(same windows version for example). the command to run on the ESX :
+ You need to dd the beginning of a clean vmdk of the same type (for example, the same Windows version).
+ The command to run on the ESX:
   `dd if=MY_VM_NAME-flat.vmdk of=zob.img bs=1M count=1`
- download the zob.img file to your work environnement.
+Download the zob.img file to your working environment.

 # requirement:
  - centos 7.0